Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 A visibly angry and emotional Brett Kavanaugh denied under oath that he sexually assaulted Christine Blasey Ford, telling senators Thursday his name has been "totally and permanently destroyed" by these "false" allegations – after his accuser testified she's "one-hundred percent" sure he tried to force himself on her 36 years ago.

 The drastically conflicting statements, delivered to the Senate Judiciary Committee in dramatic testimony that carried echoes of the 1991 Anita Hill hearings, left senators to make a judgment call on whose story is accurate.
-The Supreme Court nominee's confirmation process was derailed by the 11th-hour charges, and it remains unclear whether the hearing will sway enough senators to secure confirmation.
+Kavanaugh's confirmation process was thrown into chaos by the 11th-hour charges, and it remains unclear whether the hearing will sway enough senators to secure confirmation.

-But Kavanaugh let loose in his hearing appearance, abandoning much of his prepared remarks to blast the process as a “disgrace” and a "circus," and later sparring with Democratic senators.
+Kavanaugh let loose in his hearing appearance, abandoning much of his prepared remarks to blast the process as a "disgrace" and a "circus," and later sparring with Democratic senators.
+The hearing ended Thursday evening after eight hours worth of testimony from Ford and Kavanaugh.

-“This confirmation process has become a national disgrace,” he told the committee.
-“The Constitution gives the Senate an important role in the confirmation process.
-But you have replaced advise and consent with search and destroy.”
+"This confirmation process has become a national disgrace," Kavanaugh told the committee.
+"The Constitution gives the Senate an important role in the confirmation process.
+But you have replaced advise and consent with search and destroy."

 Earlier in the same hearing room, Ford appeared in public for the first time to testify on her allegations and told lawmakers in no uncertain terms that the Supreme Court nominee "sexually assaulted me."
-She insisted she is not mistaking him for another person.
+She insisted she was not mistaking him for another person.

 "Brett's assault on me drastically altered my life," Ford told the committee.